 Some drills come with an in-built light to make it easier to see where you're drilling when working in dark areas.

 Check the length of the warranty the drill comes with and what is included in that cover.
-Warranties of around five or six years are common, but make sure you check the fine print before you buy.
+Warranties of around 5 or 6 years are common, but make sure you check the fine print before you buy.

 Most drills are able to reverse direction so that you can remove screws, but make sure to check how easy is it to change settings. while you're holding the drill.

 If you need more tools than just a single drill, most manufacturers offer "kits" with multiple power tools.
-You can think of these as a package deal – as well as a drill driver, charger and batteries the package may also include tools like:
+You can think of these as a package deal often including a drill driver, charger and batteries as well as:

 These offer better value for money than buying multiple tools separately and can ensure that you have everything you need to complete your project.
 However, make sure you actually need and will regularly use all the items in the kit.
 If not, you'll simply be paying for unnecessary items that will do little more than take up space in your shed.